 Need Help Understanding Your Unemployment Insurance Claim?

-Thousands of North Carolinians have lost their jobs due to COVID-19 and are seeking financial assistance through the state’s Unemployment Insurance Program.
+Thousands of North Carolinians are still impacted by COVID-19 and will continue to seek financial assistance through the state’s Unemployment Insurance Program.

 How to apply for unemployment benefits: